 If you’ve been anywhere near an airport in the last two years, you’ve probably gathered that things in the airline industry have changed.
-Delays and cancelations are causing more headaches than ever, baggage mishandling is up, unruly passenger cases are up…it’s really a mess.
+Delays and cancelations are causing more headaches than ever, baggage mishandling is up, unruly passenger cases are up…it’s really mess.
 Unsurprisingly, flight complaints remain significantly higher than pre-pandemic levels.

 The most common complaint category is refunds.
 Many passengers feel that airlines have been bad about issuing refunds for missed flights, and some have been calling on the government to do something about this problem.